 Depending on your Security Policy, there are various steps you can take to make your Celery installation more secure.

-It is imperative that the broker is guarded from unwanted access, especially if it is publically accesible.
+It is imperative that the broker is guarded from unwanted access, especially if accessible to the public.
 By default, workers trust that the data they get from the broker has not been tampered with.
-See Message Signing for information on how to make the broker connection more trusthworthy.
+See Message Signing for information on how to make the broker connection more trustworthy.

 The first line of defence should be to put a firewall in front of the broker, allowing only white-listed machines to access it.